simonccc/kopsrox/README.md

 - etcd - etcd operations eg snapshot / restore
 - nodes - delete a node
 - config - config operations

-## in progress
-- "utility" node to run minio and other things